ds106 is ramping up, and Michael Branson Smith is going deeper in thought with the idea of the animated GIF:

 3 I am totally ripping off Tom Woodward on the use of snarky footnotes.

-The post "More GIFing with Photos: loop a portal into the impossible" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2012/09/more-gifing-with-photos-loop-a-portal-into-the-impossible/) on September 1, 2012.
+The post "More GIFing with Photos: loop a portal into the impossible" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2012/09/more-gifing-with-photos-loop-a-portal-into-the-impossible/) on September 1, 2012.